 1. Deploying unsupervised learning with R to achieve clustering and dimensionality reduction

-2. K-means clustering for visualizing and interpreting results for the customer churn data.
+2. K-means clustering for visualizing and interpreting results for the customer churn data

-10.3 Introduction to Recommendation Engine
+10.3 Introduction to recommendation engines

-10.5 Recommendation Use-cases
+10.5 Recommendation engine use cases

-1. Deploying association analysis as a rule-based machine learning method,
+1. Deploying association analysis as a rule-based Machine Learning method

-2. Identifying strong rules discovered in databases with measures based on interesting discoveries.
+2. Identifying strong rules discovered in databases with measures based on interesting discoveries

 11.1 Introducing Artificial Intelligence and Deep Learning

-12.4 Arima model
+12.4 ARIMA model